 One of the aspects of the job she enjoys most is that every day is different.
 Each organization, community and stakeholder has unique opportunities that require collaboration to identify creative ways to support state, regional and local initiatives.
-Melissa enjoys building these key relationships and working on new ways to support economic health, including each constituent’s evolving solutions for the post-pandemic business environment.
+Melissa enjoys building these key relationships and working on new ways to support economic health, including each constituent’s evolving solutions for the recovering business environment.

-Prior to joining the Institute, Melissa was the Director of the Small Business Development Center (SBDC) at UW-Stevens Point for five years and ran a small marketing company for five years prior to that.
+Prior to joining the Institute, Melissa was the Director of the Small Business Development Center (SBDC) at UW-Stevens Point for four years and ran a small marketing company for five years prior to that.

-- Business Communication Certificate
+- Business Communication Certificate, UW-Eau Claire

 - Leadership Certificate, UW-Stevens Point